yannick-c/yannick-couzinie.github.io/_teaching/2016-rechenmethoden-wise.md

 ---

-Tutoring for the undergraduate course _Rechnungsmethoden_ in which a nearly extensive set of mathematical tools needed for undergraduate theoretical physics is discussed in the span of a semester.
+Tutoring for the undergraduate course _Rechnungsmethoden_ in which a nearly exhaustive set of mathematical tools needed for undergraduate theoretical physics is taught in the span of a semester.

 Contents
 ======